-With the completion of Phase 1 the future of the airport is expected to be protected due to its new facilities, which offer the airport the opportunity to maintain and potentially expand their business operations. its new and more functional runway which will lead to even greater levels of safety.
+With the completion of Phase 1 the future of the airport is expected to be protected due to its new facilities. its new and more functional runway which will lead to even greater levels of safety.

 The improvements to the airport will make the site a more desirable place to locate to because it provides a balance to development, rather than a 'sea' of commercial infrastructure.
 Industrial activity against the backdrop of a working airport will provide a pleasant and desirable location for businesses.
 The scale of development is proportionate and considered, taking into account the impact on potential long-term transport improvements that will be required from later development stages.